brendantschuy/MNIST-Perceptron-Identifier/README.md

 item testing data set is analyzed after the training set is complete.

 Accuracy rates after 50 epochs tended to be in the 95-98% range.

+This project was written for CS545 at Portland State University, Spring term 2019.